kammitama5/kammitama5.github.io/_posts/2018-1-27-Saturday-January-27th.md

   everything in Emacs, now :D

 ## So..what happens at Sparklecon?
-- It's a mix of presentations but on by people in the community, and then things like robot battles, PCB-soldering, drone-flying, tesla-coil demos, video-game playing and other such things that people in the general maker-scene like.
+- It's a mix of presentations put on by people in the community, and then things like robot battles, PCB-soldering, drone-flying, tesla-coil demos, video-game playing and other such things that people in the general maker-scene like.
   It's fun and I came back energized.